-Before proceeding with the assay, bring all reagents, serum references and controls to room temperature (20 - 27 $^{\circ}$ C).
+Before proceeding with the assay, bring all reagents, serum references and controls to room temperature (20 - 27 °C).

 - 1. Format the microplates' wells for each serum reference, control and patient specimen to be assayed in duplicate.
-Replace any unused microwell strips back into the aluminum bag, seal and store at 2-8°C. - 2.
-Pipette 0.025 ml (25μl) of the appropriate serum reference, control or specimen into the assigned well. - 3.
-Add 0.050 ml (50μl) of Digoxin-Enzyme Reagent to all the wells. - 4.
+Replace any unused microwell strips back into the aluminum bag, seal and store at 2-8 $^{\circ}$ C. - 2.
+Pipette 0.025 ml $(25 \,\mu)$ of the appropriate serum reference, control or specimen into the assigned well. - 3.
+Add 0.050 ml (50μl) of Digoxin Enzyme Reagent to all wells. - 4.
 Swirl the microplate gently for 20-30 seconds to mix and cover. - 5.
 Add 0.050 ml (50 μl) Digoxin Biotin Reagent to all wells. - 6.
 Swirl the microplate gently for 20-30 seconds to mix and cover. - 7.
-Cover and Incubate 30 minutes at room temperature. - 8.
+Cover and incubate for 30 minutes at room temperature. - 8.
 Discard the contents of the microplate by decantation or aspiration.
-If decanting, blot the plate dry with absorbent paper. - 9.
-Add 350μl of wash buffer (see Reagent Preparation Section), decant (tap and blot) or aspirate.
-Repeat two (2) additional times for a total of three (3) washes.
+If decanting, blot the plate dry with absorbent paper. - Add 350 μl of wash buffer (see Reagent Preparation Section), decant (tap and blot) or aspirate.
+Repeat two (2) 9. additional times for a total of three (3) washes.
 An automatic or manual plate washer can be used.
 Follow the manufacturer's instruction for proper usage.
 If a squeeze bottle is employed, fill each well by depressing the container (avoiding air bubbles) to dispense the wash.
 Decant the wash and repeat two (2) additional times. - 10.
-Add 0.100 ml (100μl) of working substrate solution to (see reagent preparation section) all wells Always add reagents in the same order to minimize reaction time differences between wells.
+Add 0.100 ml (100 μl) of working substrate solution to all wells. (see Reagent Preparation Section).
+Always add reagents in the same order to minimize reaction time differences between wells.
 DO NOT SHAKE THE PLATE AFTER SUBSTRATE ADDITION - 11.
-Incubate at room temperature for thirty (15) minutes. - 12.
-Add 0.050ml (50μl) of end reagent to each well and gently mix for 15-20 seconds.
+Incubate at room temperature for fifteen (15) minutes. - 12.
+Add 0.050 ml (50 μ l) of Stop Solution to each well and gently mix for 15-20 seconds.
 Always add reagents in the same order to minimize reaction time differences between wells. - 13.
-Read the absorbance in each well at 405nm (using a reference wavelength of 620-630nm to minimize well imperfections) in a microplate reader.
-The results should be read within five (5) minutes of adding the end reagent.
+Read the absorbance in each well at 450 nm (using a reference wavelength of 620-630 mn) The results should be read within thirty (30) minutes of adding the stop solution.

-Note: For re-assaying specimens with concentrations greater than 4 ng/ml, pipet 12.5μl of the specimen and 12.5μl of the 0 serum reference into the sample well.
+Note: For re-assaying specimens with concentrations greater then 4 ng/ml, pipet 12.5 μl of the specimen and 12.5 μl of the 0 serum reference into the sample well.
 Multiply the readout value by 2 to obtain the digoxin concentration.